ThousandYearGrind/ThousandYearGrind/README.md

 ## Hi there 👋

+### I'm Patrick.
+- high school senior
+- looking to study CS in college
+- want to pursue a career in tech
+- looking for help on figuring out how open source projects work

 <!--
 **ThousandYearGrind/ThousandYearGrind** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.